This cabbage steak recipe is quick, easy, and full of flavor. Make this low carb meal for dinner tonight – it only takes 30 minutes!

 INGREDIENTS & SUBSTITUTIONS

-- Cabbage – use a small head of cabbage so the steaks aren’t too big
+- Cabbage – use a small head of cabbage so the steaks aren’t too big.
+Make sure to buy cabbage heads that are fresh and crisp while being tight and compact.

 - Salt and pepper